winglang/wing/libs/wingsdk/API.md

 public listResources(): string[]
 ```

-Get a list of all resource ids.
+Get a list of all resource paths.

 ##### `listTraces` <a name="listTraces" id="@winglang/wingsdk.testing.Simulator.listTraces"></a>